GameFoundry/bsf/Documentation/Manuals/Native/User/serializingObjects.md

 };
 ~~~~~~~~~~~~~

-> Note that when creating new instances of components within RTTI class, you must use **GameObjectRTTI::createGameObject<T>()** method, instead of just creating the object normally.
+> Note that when creating new instances of components within RTTI class, you must use **GameObjectRTTI::createGameObject<T>()** method, instead of just creating a normal shared pointer.

 This is the minimal amount of work you need to do in order to implement RTTI.
 The RTTI types above now describe the class type, but not any of its members.
 In order to actually have class data serialized, you also need to define member fields.